What Is Dynamic Rendering? How Does It Impact SEO?

 • Second, you select the user agents that you believe should receive static content.
 Typically, this includes search engine crawlers such as Googlebot and Bingbot.
 You may want to incorporate others, such as LinkedInbot.

-• If your prerendering service causes your server to slow down or your HTTP requests to grow, you should consider creating a cache.
+• If your prerendering service causes your server to slow down or increases the number of HTTP requests, you should consider creating a cache.
 Next, evaluate if your user agents need desktop or mobile content.
 You may provide them with a suitable solution by using dynamic serving.

 At last, enable your servers to send static HTML.

-After the implementation process, you have to make sure that dynamic rendering is working properly or not.
+After the implementation process, ensure that dynamic rendering is working properly.
 Here are a few items to check:

 • Mobile-Friendly Test